 The NSX Advanced Load Balancer provides dynamically scaling load balancing endpoints for Tanzu Kubernetes clusters provisioned by the Tanzu Kubernetes Grid Service.
 You install and configure the Avi Controller VM.
 Once you have configured the Controller, it automatically provisions load balancing endpoints for you.
 For example, when you provision a Tanzu Kubernetes cluster, the Controller creates a virtual service and deploys a Service Engine VM to host that service.
 This virtual service provides load balancing for the Kubernetes control plane.

 When you create a Kubernetes service of type load balancer for that cluster, the Controller automatically creates a virtual service and deploys it to the Service Engine.
 The first Service Engine is created only after the first virtual service is configured.
 Any subsequent virtual services that are configured use the existing Service Engine.
-You can deploy multiple virtual services on a VM.
+You can deploy multiple virtual services on a Service Engine VM.

 Supervisor Cluster with vSphere Networking and NSX Advanced Load Balancer Workflow